 View - The ability to access, view, comment upon, and vote for a resource

+AKT: The above will be implemented via a custom module and set of DB tables.
+Our workflow and maintenance UI’s will reference these tables for permission and access checks.

 Redistribution, delegation, and discoverability

 Rule: The “Do not redistribute” flag determines whether privileges assigned to users can be granted to other users.

+AKT: Do not distribute will be set using the maintenance UI for those users which have permission to do so

 Rule: When “Do not distribute” is not checked,